-The types of claim and dispute covered under FD&D include:
+The types of claims and disputes covered under FD&D include:

-- unpaid freight, hire and demurrage - cancellation of charterparties - detention, delay and loss of use of ship - loss or damage to ship - recovery of general average contributions - breaches of charterparty, bill of lading, COA or other contracts of carriage - claims in respect of the supply of fuel, materials or equipment to a ship - negligent repairs, or conversion, of a ship - · amounts due from or to marine insurers - claims in respect of salvage, towage or pilotage services - newbuilding, sale and purchase and mortgage disputes - disputes with port authorities, ship's agents, customs authorities and terminal owners - representation at official investigations, coroners' inquests and other enquiries
+- · unpaid freight, hire and demurrage - · cancellation of charterparties - · detention, delay and loss of use of a ship - · loss or damage to a ship - · recovery of general average contributions - breach of a charterparty, bill of lading, COA or other contracts of carriage - claims in respect of the supply of fuel, materials or equipment to a ship - negligent repairs, or conversion of a ship - amounts due from or to marine insurers - claims in respect of salvage, towage or pilotage services - newbuilding, sale and purchase and mortgage disputes - disputes with port authorities, ship's agents, customs authorities and terminal owners - representation at official investigations, coroners' inquests and other enquiries

-DEDUCTABLES & LIMITS
+DEDUCTIBLES & LIMITS

-The Association covers the first USD7,500 of all expenses incurred in any FD&D matter, after which the Member contributes one third of all additional expenses.
+The Association covers the first USD7,500 of all expenses incurred in any FD&D matter, after which the Member contributes one third of all additional expenses which will be capped at a maximum of USD150,000 per claim.
 The maximum recovery from the Association for any one claim is limited to USD10m, with a further sub-limit of USD2m for claims arising under a contract for the building, negligent repair, alteration, purchase, sale or mortgage of an entered ship.
-Most disputes are resolved within the USD7,500 threshold and, therefore, require no contribution from the Member.
+However, most disputes are resolved within the USD7,500 threshold and, therefore, require no contribution from the Member.